Tempesta Media’s MSP Bullseye Effect™ Increased Marketing Leads for Raiven by 255%

 Tempesta Media’s managed service solution removes the cost of hiring content, influencer, and social media marketing specialists and helps businesses exceed their ROI goals and create timely content.

 Over the past two years, Raiven’s digital marketing goals were surpassed by using Tempesta Media Bullseye Effect.
-Raven's increased revenue of (what %) was driven by:
+Raiven’s increased revenue was driven by:

 ● marketing leads up 230% in total: